metalsmith/sass/README.md

   ├── blog.html
   └── index.html
 ```
-You could also put the SCSS source files inside `Metalsmith.source` if you prefer (they will be converted and the source .scss files removed), but note that this will make metalsmith read all the SCSS files in memory and is only interesting if you need to read metadata from/ apply other plugins to the files before `@metalsmith/sass` runs.
+You could also put the SCSS source files inside `Metalsmith.source` if you prefer (they will be converted and the source .scss files removed from the build), but note that this will make metalsmith read all the SCSS files in memory and is only interesting if you need to read metadata from/ apply other plugins to the files before or after `@metalsmith/sass` runs.

 ### Debug